linuxgurugamer/EditorExtensionsRedux/README.md

 ##
 ##

+3.3.19.1
+	Fixed issue when displaying autostruts, most got reset to Heaviest Fixed issue when setting AS to grandparent, was setting to Heaviest

 3.3.19
 	Updated obsolete Linerenderer calls
 	Fixed NoOffsetLimit code to NOT activate when a compound part is being moved with the offset gizmo